 2.0 SMALL STUDY ROOMS

-Use of study rooms in the Library for group projects, small meetings, non-profit tutoring, or study sessions will be granted on a first come, first served basis, or can be reserved in person or by phone for periods of up to two hours.
-When requesting a study room, the applicant must be eighteen (18) years or older, or accompanied by an adult.
+Use of study rooms in the Library for quiet individual work, group projects, small meetings, non-profit tutoring, or study sessions can be reserved online, by phone, or in person, for periods of up to two hours.
+Reservations may be extended if availability allows.
+When requesting a study room, the applicant must be sixteen (16) years of age or older.
 Library study rooms are not available for commercial purposes including, but not limited to, private tutoring for a fee or other prohibited uses as stipulated in Meeting Room Policy 1.0 in the Policy Manual.

 Mission Statement: The Port Washington Public Library is an inclusive center for community engagement, knowledge, and personal enrichment

 As per the American Library Association Code of Ethics, the Nassau Library System (NLS) works to “protect each library user’s right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted”.